 Diversity is a fact of the human experience.
 Students, faculty, and staff come to Elon from myriad backgrounds and identify themselves—or find themselves identified by others—as members of innumerable different communities.
-There is therefore no conclusive list of human experiences or cultural identifiers that identify an individual as diverse.
+There is therefore no conclusive list of human experiences or cultural identifiers that mark an individual as diverse.
 Elon University aspires to embrace these differences and to make our community open, accessible, and safe for all of its members.
 Moreover, we intend to deepen and widen the ways in which our community is diverse, and to cultivate learning around our differences.

-Partaking in a meaningful discourse regarding diversity will require all members of the community both to be active listeners and to learn to exchange ideas with compassion toward those with whom we disagree.
+Participating in a meaningful discourse regarding diversity will require all members of the community both to be active listeners and to learn to exchange ideas with compassion toward those with whom we disagree.
 In order for us to create a campus climate that is inclusive and safe, we will need to practice such virtues as respect, honesty, transparency, and civility.

 Brooke Barnett (Chair) Interim Associate Provost - Inclusive Community

 Charge: To provide institutional oversight for programs and policies to further a campus climate that upholds the dignity of each community member, and to oversee campus-wide response and education to acts of bias and discrimination

 • Engage in periodic training on best practices in bias response programs and building a culture of understanding and respect.

 • Review campus climate survey data and patterns of bias incidents on and off campus, both domestically and abroad.

 • Stay abreast of the various populations that comprise the Elon community and initiate programs based on their needs.